SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ## RAP Terms

 [ABAP Entity Manipulation Language](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenaeml_glosry.htm) (or EML for short) is a subset of ABAP that allows you to access the data of [RAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenarap_glosry.htm) business objects in an ABAP program.
-The following points touch on RAP-related terms such as *RAP business objects* and others for setting the context:
+The following points cover RAP-related terms such as *RAP business objects* and others for setting the context:

 -   RAP business objects (RAP BO)
     -   A RAP BO is based on a special, tree-like hierarchical structure